Rumple Minze

 Rumple Minze was rated a 95 (out of a possible 100) by the Beverage Tasting Institute.
 The United States is the top market for this product.
-With immense popularity in the hip culture of Portland, OR, Rumple Minze has staked claim to Oregon's state spirit of choice.
-The success of their peppermint schnapps has led Rumple Minze to release two new flavors which include a berry-flavored liqueur and a lime-flavored liqueur, both of which are also 100 proof.
+The success of their peppermint schnapps has led Rumple Minze to release two new flavors which include a berry-flavored liqueur and a lime-flavored liqueur.
+The two new flavors are also 100 proof.

+Although Rumple Minze gives the impression of being a drink produced in Germany or popular in Germany, it is largely unknown in Germany.
+Mint liqueurs are indeed produced and consumed in Germany.
+However, local brands such as Berliner Luft and Nordbrand Nordhausen are largely unknown outside of Germany.
+The name is an artificial portmanteau word consisting of "rumple", which is reminiscent of the German word "Rumpeln" (to make a dull, rumbling sound), and "Minze", the German spelling of mint.

-The logo on the front of the bottle is a picture of a double-headed golden eagle.
+The logo on the front of the bottle is of a double-headed golden eagle, reminiscent of the German national coat of arms (although the coat of arms eagle is single-headed).